 On March 22, the small Michigan town of Caro welcomed its prodigal son home with a parade and festivities that were undoubtedly well-deserved.
 Two months later, Snuffy Smith was honorably discharged from the Army Air Force at Miami Beach, Florida.

 Much has been written about Maynard H. Smith's life in the years after his heroism in Europe.
-His second marriage to a girl he fell in love within England ended much as had his first marriage.
+His second marriage to a girl he fell in love with in England ended much as had his first marriage.
 His business dealings were disorganized, usually unsuccessful, and occasionally left him with legal troubles.

-As a Medal of Honor recipient, he was different from most who shared that high honor - Snuffy Smith never backed away from the role of war-hero or played down his actions.
+As a Medal of Honor recipient, he was different from most who shared that high honor - Snuffy Smith never backed away from the role of a war hero or played down his actions.
 In a 1979 account titled "It Was My First Trip Out", he recounted the story of that fateful day for an issue of Sergeants magazine.
 In the retelling of his tale over the years, it became embellished to the point that the article had him entering the cockpit to treat a wounded Lieutenant Johnson and co-pilot, and then personally flying the bomber safely home.
 (In fact, a B-17 top-turret gunner named Sergeant Clifford Erickson had performed such a feat and may have inspired this version of Snuffy Smith's story.)

 It is not surprising that many who have written the story of Staff Sergeant Maynard H. Smith remember him for his war stories, his unabashed hero role, and his failures in marriage and business.
 His infamy beyond his moment of heroism is far more interesting than a single air mission in World War II.
 His death on May 11, 1984, six days before his 73rd birthday, left many unanswered questions about a most amusing character.
 Historians will forever ask the question, "What caused a hero like Snuffy Smith to go so wrong?"